-Reduced tax rate

-A REDUCED TAX RATE IS ALLOWED IN THE FOLLOWING CIRCUMSTANCES:
+Reduced tax A REDUCED TAX RATE IS ALLOWED IN THE FOLLOWING CIRCUMSTANCES: rate

-- Mobile, ready-to-move, or modular homes are taxable on their basic selling price at a reduced RST rate of 4.5% when these homes are used as a domestic residence. - Electricity and piped gas are taxable at a reduced RST rate of 1.4% when purchased and used for a combination of taxable and certain exempt uses, if at least 80% is used for an exempt use (e.g. electricity for home heating and lighting, natural gas for heating a farm building and operating a hot water tank). - Electricity is taxable at a reduced RST rate of 1.6% when used directly to operate machinery and equipment in manufacturing, mining, or at a completed well site to produce oil or gas in Manitoba.
-Businesses must apply to the Taxation Division to qualify for the reduced tax rate
+- Mobile, ready-to-move, or modular homes are taxable on their basic selling price at a reduced RST rate of 4% when these homes are used by the purchaser as a domestic residence. - Electricity and piped gas are taxable at a reduced RST rate of 1.4% when purchased and used for a combination of taxable and exempt uses (e.g. electricity for home heating and lighting, natural gas for heating a farm building and operating a hot water tank). - Electricity is taxable at a reduced RST rate of 1.4% when used directly to operate machinery and equipment in manufacturing, mining, or at a completed well site to produce oil or gas in Manitoba.
+Businesses must apply to the Taxation Division to qualify for the reduced tax rate.

-Tax refunds or rebates on certain TPP

-TAX REFUNDS OR REBATES ARE ALLOWED IN THE FOLLOWING CIRCUMSTANCES:

-- Where a person buys or leases a highway vehicle, pays the sales tax on it and privately sells his/her used highway vehicle within six months. - Refunding similar to the above is allowed on the purchase/lease and private sale of snowmobiles, ATVs or dirt bikes. - Refunding similar to the above is allowed on the purchase/lease and private sale of aircraft.
+Tax refunds or rebates on certain TPP TAX REFUNDS OR REBATES ARE ALLOWED IN THE FOLLOWING CIRCUMSTANCES: Where a person buys or leases a highway vehicle, pays the sales tax on it and privately sells his/her used highway vehicle within six months.
+Tax is refundable equal to the lesser of the tax paid on the vehicle purchased/leased, or 7% of the price of the vehicle sold.

+- Refunding similar to the above is allowed on the purchase/lease and private sale of snowmobiles, ATVs or dirt bikes. - Refunding similar to the above is allowed on the purchase/lease and private sale of aircraft.